SAP/inquirer-gui/packages/pt-navigator/README.md

 ## Description

-PTNavigator is a Productivity Tools Navigator control.
+PTNavigator is a navigator control in Productivity Tools .
 It can display the groups in a way like wizard steps or tabs control

 ## Anatomy